Skip to main content

 M.S. ’23 Psychology, Ph.D. in progress

-Eric is pursuing a Ph.D. in experimental psychology with a graduate certificate in biostatistics under Dr. Justin Karr, specializing in neuropsychology.
-His research focuses on assessing traumatic brain injuries and concussions, using within-person models to develop more targeted and personalized recovery and rehabilitation plans.
-With the Lipman Fellowship, he has conducted research on underserved populations, specifically women survivors of intimate partner violence.
+Eric is pursuing a Ph.D. in experimental psychology and a graduate certificate in biostatistics under the mentorship of Dr. Justin Karr.
+His research centers on neuropsychology, with a focus on assessing traumatic brain injuries and concussions.
+Using within-person models, he aims to develop more targeted and personalized recovery and rehabilitation plans.
+Through the Lipman Fellowship, Eric has conducted studies with underserved populations, particularly women survivors of intimate partner violence.

 Sharon Leong

-Sharon is pursuing a Ph.D. in clinical psychology under Dr. Justin Karr.
-Her research focuses on the health outcomes associated with traumatic brain injury among women survivors of intimate partner violence (IPV), who often report high rates of alcohol use and symptoms related to alcohol use disorder.
-Thanks to the Lipman Fellowship, Sharon is set to co-author a manuscript on alcohol use among women IPV survivors in Kentucky.
+Sharon is pursuing a Ph.D. in clinical psychology under the guidance of Dr. Justin Karr.
+Her research examines health outcomes associated with traumatic brain injury among women survivors of intimate partner violence (IPV), a population that often reports elevated alcohol use and alcohol use disorder symptoms.
+Thanks to the Lipman Fellowship, Sharon co-authored a manuscript on alcohol use among women IPV survivors in Kentucky.

 Grace Seymour

-Grace is pursuing a doctorate in clinical psychology under Dr. Christal Badour, focusing on PTSD symptoms, sleep, and alcohol use.
-Her current study aims to explore the use of alcohol as a sleep aid among trauma survivors in Eastern Kentucky, Appalachia, addressing gaps in the literature on PTSD-related motives for alcohol use and highlighting regional disparities.
-The Lipman Award will support participant compensation for this research.
+Grace is pursuing a doctorate in clinical psychology under the mentorship of Dr. Christal Badour, focusing on PTSD symptoms, sleep, and alcohol use.
+Her current study explores the use of alcohol as a sleep aid among trauma survivors in Eastern Kentucky and the broader Appalachian region, addressing gaps in the literature on PTSD-related motives for alcohol use and highlighting regional disparities.
+The Lipman Fellowship will be used to provide participant compensation for this research.

 Koby Shaykin